Property Solutions Acquisition (OTCMKTS:PSACU) Trading 0.5% Higher

 Property Solutions Acquisition Corp.
-(OTCMKTS:PSACU – Get Rating)’s stock price traded up 0.5% during mid-day trading on Thursday .
+(OTCMKTS:PSACU – Get Rating)’s stock price was up 0.5% during mid-day trading on Thursday .
 The company traded as high as $17.42 and last traded at $17.08.
-1,800 shares changed hands during trading, a decline of 93% from the average session volume of 25,250 shares.
+Approximately 1,800 shares were traded during trading, a decline of 93% from the average daily volume of 25,250 shares.
 The stock had previously closed at $16.99.

 Property Solutions Acquisition Stock Performance